Viewers: in countries Watching now:

 Typically, when you use the Crop tool or the Image Size or Canvas Size command, you're working on the whole image.
 But what if you want to work on a single layer or only part of a layer then we're going to use the Free Transform.
 Now, if I want to transform this image and I select the Edit menu, you can see that Transform is grayed out.
 And that's because I'm working on a background layer.
 I would either need to use a tool like the Marquee tool, and select part of my image to work on it or turn the background into a layer.
 However, in this example, what I want to do is I want to create a copy of the photo and distort it, so that I have kind of a Picture-in-Picture effect.
 So to do this, I'm going to duplicate the background layer.
 There are a variety of different ways I can do this.
 I can use Layer > New > Layer From Background or I can use the keyboard shortcut Command+J on MAC or Control+J on Windows, in order to make a new layer via copy.

 You can see that I now have two layers in my Layers panel, they're exact duplicates of each other sitting right on top of each other.
 Now I'm working on a layer though, I can choose Edit > Free Transform.
 I can also select a very specific transformation if I only wanted to do something like scale or rotate or skew my image.
-I'll go ahead and choose free transform for now and I'll grab the corner handle in the lower left.
+I'll go ahead and choose free transform for now and I'll grab the corner handle in the lower right.
 If I don't hold down a keyboard modifier, you'll notice that I can freely transform this.

 But if I want to constrain the aspect ratio, then I need to hold down the Shift key.
 Now we can see that as I free transform it, I'm not changing the aspect ratio or the proportions of the image.
 If I also hold down the Option key on the Mac or the Alt key on Windows, you'll notice that I can transform from the center of the image.
 I'm just going to make my image say about that large.
 Now, if I wanted to perform at their transformations, like going to the Edit > Transform.